-Adjudication Training is an intensive five days of instruction and practical application that begins on Tuesday, June 18, and continues throughout the festival.
+The Adjudication Seminar is an intensive five days of instruction and practical application that begins on Tuesday, June 18, and continues throughout the festival.
 Participants will learn the skills of adjudicating and gain practical experience through observing and critiquing the festival shows.

 The schedule for the 2019 national festival includes each company performing once, with adjudications on the following day.
-The Adjudication Training class will meet for instruction in the mornings, view the shows in the afternoons, and gather in the evenings to review the shows.
+The Adjudication Seminar will meet for instruction in the mornings, view the shows in the afternoons, and gather in the evenings to review the shows.

 The AACT Adjudication Training is part of the national festival, but requires an extra fee ($135) to help cover the costs of the five plus days of intensive instruction.
 Register for the training when you register for AACTFest.

 - To add-on Adjudication Training contact AACT office 817-732-3177 or email@example.com

 Conducting the Adjudication Seminar and the Introduction to Adjudication Workshop is Kathy Pingel.
 Kathy has adjudicated at the state, regional, national, and international levels, and has taught workshops in improvisation, directing, and senior theatre.
 She also facilitated AACT’s National Theatre Education Directors Conference.
 Kathy was the Director of Education and Youth Programming at the Des Community Playhouse for 10 years, and also served as Artistic Director of the Kate Goldman Children’s Theatre.
 She holds a BA in Theatre from Eastern Michigan University, where she studied with Virginia Koste, and an MA from Northwestern University in Performance Studies, where she worked with Frank Galati.
 She also holds an MA in Teaching from Northwestern.